truongsonghiep/journey-to-the-west/chapter_001.md

 Fully tried and enlightened was this grand priest.
 As soon as the Handsome Monkey King saw him, he prostrated himself and kowtowed times without number, saying, *"Master!
 Master!
-I, your pupil, pay you my sincere homage.”
+I, your pupil, pay you my sincere homage."*
 The Patriarch said, *"Where do you come from?
-Let's hear you state clearly your name and country before you kowtow again.”
+Let's hear you state clearly your name and country before you kowtow again."*
-The Monkey King said, *"Your pupil came from the Water-Curtain Cave of the Flower- Fruit Mountain, in the Aolai Country of the East Pūrvavideha Continent.”
+The Monkey King said, *"Your pupil came from the Water-Curtain Cave of the Flower- Fruit Mountain, in the Aolai Country of the East Pūrvavideha Continent."*
 21
 21
 “Chase him out of here!” the Patriarch shouted.
 “He is nothing but a liar and a fabricator of falsehood.
-How can he possibly be interested in attaining enlightenment?”
+How can he possibly be interested in attaining enlightenment?"*
-The Monkey King hastened to kowtow unceasingly and to say, *"Your pupil‟s word is an honest one, without any deceit.”
+The Monkey King hastened to kowtow unceasingly and to say, *"Your pupil‟s word is an honest one, without any deceit."*
 The Patriarch said, *"If you are telling the truth, how is it that you mention the East Pūrvavideha Continent?
 Separating that place and mine are two great oceans and the entire region of the South Jambūdvīpa Continent.
-How could you possibly get here?”
+How could you possibly get here?"*
-Again kowtowing, the Monkey King said, *"Your pupil drifted across the oceans and trudged through many regions for more than ten years before finding this place.”
+Again kowtowing, the Monkey King said, *"Your pupil drifted across the oceans and trudged through many regions for more than ten years before finding this place."*
 The Patriarch said, *"If you have come on a long journey in many stages, I‟ll let that pass.
-What is your surname (xing)?”
+What is your surname (xing)?"*
 The Monkey King again replied, *"I have no temper (xing).
 If a man rebukes me, I am not offended; if he hits me, I am not angered.
 In fact, I simply repay him with a ceremonial greeting and that's all.
-My whole life's without ill temper.”
+My whole life's without ill temper."*
 “I‟m not speaking of your temper,” the Patriarch said.
-“I‟m asking after the name of your parents.”
+“I‟m asking after the name of your parents."*
 “I have no parents either,” said the Monkey King.
-The Patriarch said, *"If you have no parents, you must have been born from a tree.”
+The Patriarch said, *"If you have no parents, you must have been born from a tree."*
 “Not from a tree,” said the Monkey King, *"but from a rock.
 I recall that there used to be an immortal stone on the Flower-Fruit Mountain.
-I was born the year the stone split open.”
-When the Patriarch heard this, he was secretly pleased, and said, “Well, evidently you have been created by Heaven and Earth.
-Get up and show me how you walk.”
-Snapping erect, the Monkey King scurried around a couple of times.
+I was born the year the stone split open."* When the Patriarch heard this, he was secretly pleased, and said, “Well, evidently you have been created by Heaven and Earth.
+Get up and show me how you walk."* Snapping erect, the Monkey King scurried around a couple of times.
 The Patriarch laughed and said, *"Though your features are not the most attractive, you do resemble a pignolia-eating monkey (husun).
 This gives me the idea of taking a surname for you from your appearance.
 I intended to call you by the name Hu.
 If I drop the